 Efforts will be made to educate parents of teen drivers.
 Education will occur during Teen Driver Safety Week, utilizing social media channels to promote parent involvement in teen driving.
-In addition, social media channels and traffic safety partners will be used to promote the Ford Driving Skills for Life online curriculum.
+In addition, social media channels, the State Board of Education Driver Education program and traffic safety partners will be used to promote and participate in the Zero Fatalities Parent Night program.
 Parents will be reached through these media channels, as well as directly through coordination with program partners at Driver License Divisions, schools, etc.